marijacveevska/BookCafe_Database_Design/README.md

 Currently Working on a custom Book Cafe Database Design.
 The First Part of any Database Design Process is doing an in dept Requirement Analysis encompassing the management of books, customers, orders, inventory, and other crucial aspects of the book cafe’s operations.
-With a well-defined understanding of the cafe’s requirements, i can move forward to design and implement a database system that enhances efficiency, ensures data accuracy, and supports the overarching goal of creating a haven for book lovers and coffee enthusiasts.\\
+With a well-defined understanding of the cafe’s requirements, i can move forward to design and implement a database system that enhances efficiency, ensures data accuracy, and supports the overarching goal of creating a haven for book lovers and coffee enthusiasts. <br>
 Next Steps : <br>
 - Database Schema
 - Implementation in PostgreSQL